spierala/mini-rx-store/README.md

 #### Select Observable State (with a memoized selector):
 You can use memoized selectors also with the `Feature` API...
 You only have to omit the feature name when using `createFeatureSelector`.
-This is because the Feature API is operating on a specific feature state already (the feature name has been provided in the constructor).
+This is because the Feature API is operating on a specific feature state already (the corresponding feature name has been provided in the constructor).

 ```
 const getProductFeatureState = createFeatureSelector<ProductState>(); // Omit the feature name!